 It’s not just our teeny-tiny phones, either.
 American consumers are replacing their ever-larger televisions approximately every four or five years, according to some industry estimates, a time span which may come to more closely resemble the two-year replacement cycle of smartphone users as HDTV technology continues to improve and prices continue to drop.

 As we replace these items more and more frequently, they’ve almost become disposable objects.
 Constructed with a short lifespan in mind (planned obsolescence or built-in obsolescence), it’s only a manner of time before they end up in the recycling depot, or worse, the landfill (that is, when they eventually make it there.
-The EPA estimates that as much as 75% of our e-waste is languishing in the nation’s closets and attics, waiting to be disposed of.)
+The EPA estimates that as much as 75 percent of our e-waste is languishing in the nation’s closets and attics, waiting to be disposed of.)

 Let’s assume that we’re discussing an individual who does choose to dispose of their electronics in a responsible way (as we all do, right?), where on earth do they take it?
 At the time of writing, 27 states have passed e-waste laws requiring that electronic devices be diverted from landfills and incinerators and disposed of properly at e-waste recycling centers.
 This is fantastic news!